RoRoche/AndroidStarter/architecture.md

     //endregion
 }
 ```
-I lean on [MockWebServer](https://github.com/square/okhttp/tree/master/mockwebserver) to enqueue mock responses.
-This way, each time a REST call is made, it will deal with mock responses I declared.
+I lean on [MockWebServer](https://github.com/square/okhttp/tree/master/mockwebserver) to queue up mock responses.
+This way, each time a REST call is made, it will deal with the mock responses I declared.

 The next point is: to use this mock application, we should configure our test project.
 It begins with the creation of a custom `AndroidJUnitRunner` to declare the `Application` subclass to use: